-The watch takes altitude readings and displays results based on air pressure measurements taken by a

-- ulti-in pressure sensor.

-The displayed allitude reading is a relative altitude that is calculated based on measurement of changes in barometric pressure by the watch's pressure sensor.
+- The watch takes altitude readings and displays results based on air pressure measurements taken by a built-in pressure sensor - Dult-in pressure sensor.
+The displayed altitude reading is a relative altitude that is calculated based on measurement of changes in barometric pressure by the watch's pressure sensor.
 This means that barometric pressure changes can cause readings taken at different times at the same location to be different.
-Also note that - that angles can cause readmiss taken at uniferint unles at the salite location to be direferit.
-Also note that the value displayed by the watch may be different from the actual elevation and/or sea level elevation indicated for the area where you are located.

-When using the altimeter of this watch for mountain climbing or other activities, it is highly recommended that you check a map, local altitude indications, or some other source for your current correct altitude and regularly calibrate the altimeter with the latest information.
+Also note that the value displayed by the watch may be different from the actual elevation and/or sea level elevation indicated for the area where you are located. - When using the altimeter of this watch for mountain climbing or other activities, it is highly recommended that you check a map, local altitude indications, or some other source for your current correct altitude and regularly calibrate the altimeter with the latest information.

-See "To specify a reference altitude value" (page E-61) and "Altimeter Precautions" (page E-71) for information about how to minimize differences between readings produced by the watch and values provided by local altitude (elevation) indications.
+See "To specify a reference altitude value" (page E-55) and "Altimeter Precautions" (page E-66) for information about how to minimize differences between readings produced by the watch and values provided by local altitude (elevation) indications.

-Getting Ready

-Before actually taking an altitude reading you need to select an altitude screen format and select an altitude reading interval
+Getting Ready Before actually taking an altitude reading you need to select an altitude screen format and select an altitude reading interval.